pharzan/spatify/dashboard/README.md

 # Spätify Admin Dashboard

-A modern, responsive administrative dashboard built with **Next.js 16** and **React 19** for managing "Späti" locations and amenities.
+A modern, responsive administrative dashboard built with **Next.js 16** and **React 19** for managing "Späti" locations, amenities, and moods.
 This application serves as the frontend interface for administrators to curate content for the Spatify platform.

 ## 🏗 Architecture